PericlesTheo/periclestheo.github.io/_posts/2019-04-01-pointer-misuse-in-go.md

     }
 {% endhighlight %}

-Whether is worth the extra step or not is up to the programmer I suppoer and the circumstances.
+Whether is worth the extra step or not is up to the programmer and the circumstances.

 Up until this point, I mentiond that pointers are mostly an optimization strategy which is slightly misleading.
 In his book [Go in Action](https://www.manning.com/books/go-in-action), [Bill Kennedy](https://twitter.com/goinggodotnet) goes in great detail about pointers semantics.
 Pointer semantics are _the_ way we should think about the way we build software in Go.
 Performance can come later.